DanAndreiIoan/TestCases/README.md

 ------------------------------------
 **Description :**

-Check if the latest product searches are displayed
+Check if the latest product searches are displayed.

 **Steps to reproduce :**
 1. Go to www.emag.ro